 - Read more about drafting the report.

 - Also see the How-to guides for the online services.

 - Complete list of publications by the applicant.
 Read the guidelines on the structure of the list of publications.

 - JSPS form (PDF) (FY FY2023, FORM 2, Standard), filled in

 - Certificate of doctoral degree

-- If your family accompanies you to Japan for at least six (6) months and you apply for Academy funding to cover their travel expenses, name and specify the family members: name, age, relation to the applicant, travel expenses, e.g. daughter Anna, 5 years of age, €750.
+- If your family accompanies you to Taiwan for at least six (6) months and you apply for our funding to cover their travel expenses, name and specify the family members: name, age, relation to the applicant, travel expenses, e.g. daughter Anna, 5 years of age, €750.